ibexa/documentation-developer/docs/guide/extending_ez_platform.md

 }
 ```

-You also need to add the compiler pass to `Kernel.php`:
+You also need to add the compiler pass to `src/Kernel.php`:

 ``` php
 protected function configureContainer(ContainerBuilder $container, LoaderInterface $loader): void